elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is blank, exit.`

-`If the rider's token is "_exit", compile the next statement given the rider (exit); exit.`
+`If the rider's token is "exit", compile the next statement given the rider (exit); exit.`

-`If the rider's token is "_repeat", compile the next statement given the rider (repeat); exit.`
+`If the rider's token is "repeat", compile the next statement given the rider (repeat); exit.`

-`If the rider's token is "_break", compile the next statement given the rider (break); exit.`
+`If the rider's token is "break", compile the next statement given the rider (break); exit.`

-`If the rider's token is "_say", compile the next statement given the rider (say); exit.`
+`If the rider's token is "say", compile the next statement given the rider (say); exit.`

-`If the rider's token is "_intel", compile the next statement given the rider (intel); exit.`
+`If the rider's token is "intel", compile the next statement given the rider (intel); exit.`

-`If the rider's token is "_push", compile the next statement given the rider (push); exit.`
+`If the rider's token is "push", compile the next statement given the rider (push); exit.`

-`If the rider's token is "_call", compile the next statement given the rider (call); exit.`
+`If the rider's token is "call", compile the next statement given the rider (call); exit.`

-`If the rider's token is "_point", compile the next statement given the rider (point); exit.`
+`If the rider's token is "point", compile the next statement given the rider (point); exit.`

-`If the rider's token is "_if", abort with "Nested 'if' statements are a sure sign of unclear thinking.
+`If the rider's token is "if", abort with "Nested 'if' statements are a sure sign of unclear thinking.
 Think again." and the rider; exit.`

-`If the rider's token is "_privatize", abort with "The 'privatize' statement cannot be used here." and the rider; exit.`
+`If the rider's token is "privatize", abort with "The 'privatize' statement cannot be used here." and the rider; exit.`

-`If the rider's token is "_loop", abort with "Looping inside an 'if' statement is a good way to lose your lunch." and the rider; exit.`
+`If the rider's token is "loop", abort with "Looping inside an 'if' statement is a good way to lose your lunch." and the rider; exit.`

-`If the rider's token is "_employ", abort with "'Employ' must be the first and only imperative in a routine." and the rider; exit.`
+`If the rider's token is "employ", abort with "'Employ' must be the first and only imperative in a routine." and the rider; exit.`

 `Compile the next statement given the rider (call - internal).`